-- 1) To receive part of the company's profit (dividend); - 2) To receive a part of the assets of the company in liquidation; - 3) To receive shares without payment if the share capital is increased out of the company's funds, except the cases specified in the Law on Companies. - 4) To have the pre-emption right to acquire the shares or convertible debenture issued by the company, except in cases when General Shareholder's Meeting pursuant to Law on Companies decides to withdraw the pre-emption right in acquiring the company's issued shares for all shareholders; - 5) As provided by laws to lend to the company, however the company borrowing from its shareholders has no right to mortgage or pledge its assets to shareholders.
+- 3) To receive shares without payment if the share capital is increased out of the company's funds, except the cases specified in the Law on Companies. - 4) To have the pre-emption right to acquire the shares or convertible debenture issued by the company, except in cases when General Shareholder's Meeting pursuant to Law on Companies decides to withdraw the pre-emption right in acquiring the company's issued shares for all shareholders; - 5) As provided by laws to lend to the company, however the company borrowing from its shareholders has no right to mortgage or pledge its assets to shareholders.
 When the company borrows from a shareholder, the interest may not be higher than the average interest rate offered by commercial banks of the locality where the lender has his/her place of residence or business, which was in effect on the day of conclusion of the loan agreement.
-In such a case the company and shareholders are prohibited from negotiating a higher interest rate; - 6) To receive Company's funds in event the share capital is decreased on purpose to pay Company's funds to shareholders;

-7) Shareholders have other property rights provided by laws of the Republic of Lithuania.
+In such a case the company and shareholders are prohibited from negotiating a higher interest rate; - 6) To receive Company's funds in event the share capital is decreased on purpose to pay Company's funds to shareholders; - 7) Shareholders have other property rights provided by laws of the Republic of Lithuania.